A matched salary-stipend award for graduate students conducting NeuroCAM studies.

 - The supervisor contribution can be supplied by broader departmental funding or directly from the supervisor.

 - If the research work requires either human or animal ethics clearance, evidence of that clearance must be sent to Branch Out before studentship funds will be released.

-- Applicants must supply copies of unofficial transcripts (graduate and undergraduate) and have two academic references submit a reference survey on his or her behalf by the grant application deadline.
+- Applicants must supply copies of unofficial transcripts (graduate and undergraduate) and have one academic reference from their supervisor submitted by the grant application deadline, with an optional second reference.
 The project supervisor must be one of the references.